-The authorized capital stock of the Fund consists of 100,000,000 shares of Common Stock, par value \$0.10 per share, of which 62,233,013 shares were outstanding as of May 13, 2002.
-The Shares, when issued, will be fully paid and nonassessable.
+The authorized capital stock of the Fund consists of 100,000,000 shares of Common Stock, par value \$0.10 per share, of which 73,555,558 shares were outstanding as of July 13, 2007.
+The Shares when issued, will be fully paid and nonassessable.
 All shares of Common Stock are equal as to dividends, assets and voting privileges and have no conversion, preemptive or exchange rights.
-In the event of liquidation, each share of Common Stock is entitled to its proportion of the Fund's assets after payment of debts and expenses.
+In the event of liquidation, each share of Common Stock is entitled to its proportion of the Fund s assets after payment of debts and expenses.
 Shareholders are entitled to one vote per share.
-All voting rights for directors are non-cumulative, which means that the holders of more than 50% of the shares of Common Stock can elect 100% of the directors if they choose to do so, and, in such event, the holders of the remaining shares of Common Stock will not be able to elect any directors.
-The Fund's outstanding shares of Common Stock are, and the Shares offered hereby will be, listed on the NYSE and PCX under the symbol "ZF."
+All voting rights for directors are non-cumulative, which means that the holders of more than 50% of the shares of common stock can elect 100% of the directors if they choose to do so, and, in such event, the holders of the remaining shares of common stock will not be able to elect any directors.
+The Fund s Board of Directors from time to time may amend the Fund s Articles of Incorporation to increase or decrease the number of authorized shares of Common Stock without any further authorization by the Fund s shareholders.
+The Fund s outstanding shares of Common Stock are, and the Shares offered hereby will be, listed on the NYSE under the symbol ZF.

 The Fund has no present intention of offering additional shares beyond this Offer, except that additional shares may be issued under the Distribution Reinvestment and Cash Purchase Plan.
-See "Distributions; Distribution Reinvestment and Cash Purchase Plan."
-Other offerings of its Common Stock, if made, will require approval of the Fund's Board of Directors.
-Any additional offering will be subject to the requirements of the 1940 Act that shares may not be sold at a price below the then current net asset value (exclusive of underwriting discounts and commissions) except in certain circumstances, including in connection with an offering to existing shareholders or with the consent of a majority of the Fund's outstanding shareholders.
+See Distributions; Distribution Reinvestment and Cash Purchase Plan.
+Other offerings of its Common Stock, if made, will require approval of the Fund s Board of Directors.
+Any additional offering will be subject to the requirements of the 1940 Act that shares may not be sold at a price below the then current net asset value (exclusive of underwriting discounts and commissions) except in certain circumstances, including in connection with an offering to existing shareholders or with the consent of a majority of the Fund s outstanding shareholders.